 My advice is to start making an effort to snag some snapshots of your life while you are living it.
 Do this as soon as you start thinking about building your family through adoption.
 It will take some of the pressure off when you are putting your profiles together.

 Another thing to consider, that I always wish I had were some casual professional family photos that were not just seasonal-themed.
 A good family photo is hard to get.
 We had to have my brother’s friend come over to get a shot of my entire family.
 I was so stressed out by this point.
 We needed something to show that I really do have a brother and parents that I like to spend time with.
 Start thinking about it before you are frazzled by everything else.
-One more thing: when it comes time to making the book, make sure to label who everyone is in each photo.
+One more thing: when it comes time to make the book, make sure to label who everyone is in each photo.

 2. Think about what is important to your family.

 Think about your morals and values.
 Consider the things you actually make time for and are important to you.
 For us, we like to run, be physically fit, and eat as healthy as possible.
 We also like to be silly and spend a lot of time hanging out with grandma, aunts, and uncles.
 There is so much that goes into the daily lives of a family, I find it helpful to focus on a few things that really matter.
 What do you love the most about your life?
-I think that passion and authenticity shines through.
+I think that passion and authenticity shine through.
 By default, you will probably have pictures that show you doing these things.

 3. Are you going to use the Internet to make your desire to adopt known?